 SKILLS IN DEMAND SUBCLASS 482 VISA

-It is a temporary work visa that provides a pathway that may lead to permanent residency.
+Subclass 482 visa.
+It is a temporary work visa that provides workers with a pathway that may lead to permanent residency.

 SKILLS Requirement:

-▸ Have a salary that meets the Income Threshold
+▸ A salary that meets the Income Threshold

-▸ Have a minimum of 1 year of full-time work experience in your nominated
+▸ Have a minimum of 1 year’s full-time relevant

 * Age exemption for PR eligibility applies only

-▸ IELTS of minimum 5.0 in each test component of
+▸ IELTS: minimum 5.0 in each test component of

 Listening, Reading, Writing, & Speaking; OR

-▸ PTE of minimum 36 in each test component of
+▸ PTE Academic: Minimum in each test component

 COST:

-Additional costs may apply for English language tests, health checks, police certificates and migration agent or immigration lawyer.
+Additional costs may apply for : professional fees, English language tests, health checks, police certificates, translations

 Subclass 482 work visas can be applied through 3 different streams: